gentleben8282/csci-540-assignment-1/README.md

-# csci-540-assignment-1
+# csci-540-assignments
-The first assignment for the CSCI 540 Object Oriented Development course at Howard University, which is taught by Professor Bernard Woolfolk.
+The assignments for the CSCI 540 Object Oriented Development course at Howard University, which is taught by Professor Bernard Woolfolk.